 Overview of Services

-Throughout the academic year, we conduct career-related panel discussions, brown-bag lunches and workshops covering a broad range of topics including job-search nuts and bolts, substantive practice overviews and self-assessment.
+- Job Search: The legal profession comprises many areas of practice, each requiring a distinct set of knowledge, skills, and abilities.
+Throughout the academic year, we conduct panel discussions, brown bag lunches, and workshops covering a broad range of topics including job search nuts and bolts, substantive practice overviews, and self-assessment.

-Students are encouraged to make an appointment to meet individually with Career Development staff to discuss career choices, job search strategies, resume and cover letter preparation, and interviewing techniques.
+Students are encouraged to make an appointment to meet individually with a Career Development Office counselor to discuss career choices, job search strategies, resume and cover letter preparation, and interviewing techniques.